12 Dazzling Moments at the Milan Furniture Fair

 The first stop in Milan right off the plane, and sure to banish jet lag, is my annual pilgrimage to Rossana Orlandi.
 There I found an installation of Google’s softwear launch curated by future forecaster extraordinaire, Lidewij Edelkoort.
 In short, “an installation that brings to life the sensorial experience of hardware.”
 Kiki van Eijk created six wall hangings, one shown here, with a jacquard woven technique that looked somewhat 3-D.

-In 2015, gallerist Nina Yashar threw open the doors of her massive warehouse where she squirrels away mid-century and contemporary decorative and furniture treasures for her gallery in the city.
+In 2015, gallerist Nina Yashar threw open the doors of her massive warehouse, Nilufar Depot, where she squirrels away mid-century and contemporary decorative and furniture treasures for her gallery in the city.
 Her legion of fans can now wander around and purchase everything in sight, or just get a design education like no other.
 Yashar’s editorial eye creates vignettes such as this little gathering of piped velvet furniture resting on top of a Navajo rug.
 Perfection.

 There is nothing quite like an Hermès installation, and this year’s extravaganza at La Permanente Museum to showcase the new collections of tabletop, textiles, and wallpapers confounded as usual.
 The dramatically lit interior of the massive hall was transformed into a mythic village of towering Moroccan-tiled walls containing rooms for each new collection.
 It was in a word, spectacular.
 The woven cashmere textiles are worth saving your pennies for.